citp/privacy-policy-historical/l/li/liv/liveatc.net.md

-> *The following text is extracted and transformed from the liveatc.net privacy policy that was archived on 2017-01-18.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170118085730id_/https%3A//www.liveatc.net/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the liveatc.net privacy policy that was archived on 2018-08-11.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180811150217id_/https%3A//www.liveatc.net/privacy) for the most accurate reproduction.*

 # Privacy Policy | LiveATC.net

-LiveATC.net takes your privacy seriously.
-Please read the following to learn more about our privacy policy.
+LiveATC.net recognizes that your privacy is very important - we have always taken it seriously, and will continue to do so.
+Please read the following to learn more about our Privacy Policy.

 **What This Privacy Policy Covers**